Paradox-Cat-GmbH/aosp.vendor.infineon.hardware.interfaces.radar/README.md

 $ atest VtsHalRadarTest
 ```

-NOTE: this does not always work via wireless `adb` (device can not be re-attached).
+NOTE: this does not always work via wireless `adb` (device cannot be re-attached).
 When testing with sensor connected to USB, execute it manually instead:

 ```bash
 $ adb connect IP:PORT